Supsource/90DaysDSA/_Day 3 to 10/Notes.md

 * The iterative version must save the solution in an intermediate variable before it can be returned; the recursive version calculates and returns its result as a single expression.

 #### Recursion simplifies the definition of the fact function, making it more readable.

+## Writing Recursive Functions

+To successfully apply recursion to a problem, you must be able to break the problem down into subparts, at least one of which is similar in form to the original problem.
+For example, suppose we want to count the number of occurrences of the number k in an array of n integers.
+The first thing we should do is write the header for our function; this will ensure that we know what the function is supposed to do and how it is called:

+// Return the number of occurrences of k in the first

+// n elements of array

+// Precondition: the array contains at least n elements unsigned count_ks(int array[], unsigned n, int k);

+To use recursion on this problem, we must find a way to break the problem down into subproblems, at least one of which is similar in form to the original problem.
+If we know that the array contains n numbers, we might break our task into the subproblems of:

+* counting the number of times that k appears in the first n-1 elements of the array (this is a subproblem that is similar in form to the original problem);
+* counting the number of times that k appears in the n-th element of the array ( i.e. determining whether the n-th element is k); and
+* adding these two sums together and returning the result.